Spectra of large random trees: Maximal matchings and the number of zero eigenvalues

 Put $i_0 = 0$ and define $i_1, i_2, \ldots$ inductively by setting $i_{k+1}$ to be the number of iterations of the while step required until all of the leaves with labels at most $i_k$ are turned into isolated vertices, where $i_{k+1}=i_k$ if the forest after $i_k$ iterations already consists of only isolated vertices.
 The numbers $i_k$ are eventually constant and this final value is the cardinality of a maximal matching.

-Each of the iterations $i_k+1, \ldots, i_{k+1}$ of the while step is one or the other of the following two types. \begin{itemize} \item[{\bf Type I:}] The iteration removes all of the edges of the form $\{y,z\}$, where the vertex $y$ is not a leaf with label at most $i_k$ and there is a leaf $x$ with label at most $i_k$ such that $\{y,x\}$ is an edge (so that $y$ is at graph distance $1$ from the leaves of the forest present after $i_k$ iterations). \item[{\bf Type II:}] The iteration removes an edge of the form $\{y,z\}$ such that $y$ and $z$ are both leaves with label at most $i_k$ (we say that $\{y,z\}$ is an {\em isolated edge} in the forest present after $i_k$ iterations). \end{itemize}
+The iterations $i_k+1, \ldots, i_{k+1}$ of the while step are of the following two types. \begin{itemize} \item[{\bf Type I:}] An iteration that removes all of the edges of the form $\{y,z\}$, where the vertex $y$ is not a leaf with label at most $i_k$ and there is a leaf $x$ with label at most $i_k$ such that $\{y,x\}$ is an edge (so that $y$ is at graph distance $1$ from the leaves of the forest present after $i_k$ iterations). \item[{\bf Type II:}] An iteration that removes an edge of the form $\{y,z\}$ such that $y$ and $z$ are both leaves with label at most $i_k$ (we say that $\{y,z\}$ is an {\em isolated edge} in the forest present after $i_k$ iterations). \end{itemize}

 Therefore, the cardinality of a maximal matching is the number of vertices that will be at graph distance $1$ from the current leaves after $i_k$ iterations of the while step for some $k$ plus the number of edges in the initial forest that will eventually become isolated edges after $i_k$ iterations of the while step for some $k$.
 We next introduce some notation to describe the sets of vertices and edges we have just characterized.